alfaoz/justtype/README.md

 ## self-hosting

-want to run your own? we support it but don't optimize for it.
+want to run your own justtype instance? we support it, but don't expect optimization for it.

 ```bash
 git clone https://github.com/alfaoz/justtype.git